GoldenAkaza/Movie_information_app/README.md

 Movie info app is operational when downloading the files with minor issues like some movie poster not appearing.

 ## Credits
-List of contriubutors and sources you used during the project.
-Also mention if you used ChatGPT or other AI tools when coding and explain how did you benefit from them.
 In this project ChatGPT was used as a tool to help with syntax.

 ## License